The Spiritual Alphabet:

 I think again of the dragonfly poised in expectancy atop the water lily.
 She sits lightly, dreaming of flying.
 She is ready for the adventure, but what will she encounter in the world where anything can happen?
 The very courage to begin such a risky journey adds intensity to the moment.
 This is Beauty’s calling.
 It is not safe, but it is the only way to become who we really are.

-Beauty loves dreamers.
+Beauty loves dreamers like the dragonfly.
 “The Adventure of the Universe starts with a dream and reaps tragic Beauty,” says Whitehead.
-Vincent van Gogh once wrote: "I dream of painting and then I paint my dream."
+I see this aspect of tragic beauty in the person and art of Vincent van Gogh, who once wrote, "I dream of painting and then I paint my dream."
 The tragic aspects of his life and art found transformation in the wideness of Beauty's embrace.

-All spiritual pilgrims can find healing and wholeness in Beauty’s embrace because Beauty dares to linger in the dark alleyways of the soul.
-Rainer Maria Rilke says it best when he speaks of God:
+Come what may, we can find healing and wholeness in the embrace of divine Beauty, because a beautiful God dares to linger in the dark alleyways of the soul.
+Rainer Maria Rilke says it best when he speaks of God this way:

 We will sense you